 The evaluation of graph learning models has evolved from early, limited-scope benchmarks \citep{benchmarkingGnns, tuDataset} to large-scale, real-world datasets.
 The Open Graph Benchmark (OGB) \citep{ogb} was a significant step forward, providing standardized protocols on large graphs that revealed critical challenges in generalization.
 Subsequently, the GOOD benchmark \citep{good} introduced a focus on out-of-distribution (OOD) generalization by creating splits designed to test robustness to covariate and concept shifts.
 However, a fundamental limitation of these real-world benchmarks is their static nature.
 The datasets are fixed, the properties of the data splits are not tunable, and as recent critiques have noted, they often lack sufficient coverage of important graph properties like heterophily, limiting their utility for systematic model analysis \citep{PoorBenchmarks}.

 Recognizing the limitations of static datasets, a growing consensus advocates for high-fidelity synthetic data generation as a path toward more principled and scalable evaluation \citep{PoorBenchmarks, GraphFoundationModelSurvey}.
 The most prominent effort in this direction is GraphWorld \citep{GraphWorld}, which uses synthetic generation to study model performance across a space of graph properties.
-While this allows for controlled analysis, GraphWorld's methodology is confined to generating independent, single graphs.
+Related efforts like CGT \citep{cgt} and the metadata-driven approach \citep{metadata} provide valuable insights into model behavior by mapping real-world graphs to synthetic equivalents and analyzing performance across graph properties, respectively.
+While these approaches enable controlled analysis, they remain confined to generating independent, single graphs.
 This restricts evaluation to the transductive setting, where models are tested on the same graph structure seen during training, and fundamentally prevents the study of a model's ability to generalize to entirely new and unseen graphs.